Package 'geobounds'

 country

-A character vector of country codes.
-It can be either "all" (which returns the data for all countries), a vector of country names or ISO 3166-1 alpha-3 country codes.
+A character vector of country names or ISO 3166-1 alpha-3 country codes.
+Use "all" to return data for all countries.
 See also countrycode::countrycode().

 adm_lvl

-Type of boundary.
+ADM level.
 Accepted values are "all" (all available boundaries) or the ADM level ("adm0" is the country boundary, "adm1" is the first level of subnational boundaries, "adm2" is the second level and so on).
-Upper-case versions ("ADM1") and the number of the level (1, 2, 3, 4, 5) are also accepted.
+Uppercase versions ("ADM1") and level numbers (1, 2, 3, 4, 5) are also accepted.

 simplified

 Logical.
-If TRUE, return the simplified boundary.
-The default FALSE uses the primary geoBoundaries release.
+If TRUE, return simplified boundaries.
+The default FALSE uses the primary geoBoundaries file.
 See simplified boundaries at https://www.geoboundaries.org/.

 release_type

 One of "gbOpen", "gbHumanitarian" or "gbAuthoritative".
-For most users, we suggest using "gbOpen" (the default), as it is CC BY 4.0 compliant and suitable for most purposes so long as attribution is provided. "gbHumanitarian" files are mirrored from UN OCHA and may have less open licensure. "gbAuthoritative" files are mirrored from UN SALB, verified through in-country processes and cannot be used for commercial purposes.
+For most users, use "gbOpen" (the default), which is CC BY 4.0 compliant and suitable for most purposes when attribution is provided. "gbHumanitarian" files are mirrored from UN OCHA and may have less open licensing. "gbAuthoritative" files are mirrored from UN SALB, verified through in-country processes and cannot be used for commercial purposes.

 quiet